plausible/docs/docs/integration-guides.md

 ## Statamic

 [Statamic](https://statamic.com/addons/visuellverstehen/plausible): Let your [Statamic](https://statamic.com) users easily navigate to their shared Plausible link from inside the control panel.
 Built and maintained by [visuellverstehen](https://visuellverstehen.de).

+## Paste the script into the header section

+Alternatively, you can [integrate Plausible into your site manually](plausible-script.md) by pasting the Plausible Analytics tracking script code into the Header (`<head>`) section of your site.

 Don't see your favorite tool in this list?
 We're always working on new guides so please [add a request](https://github.com/plausible/docs/issues/new) or contribute to this list with the guide to your favorite tool.
 Thanks!